-The facility of taking a course on audit is principally conceived to give an 7.32 opportunity to a person to update his/her knowledge.
+The facility of taking a course on audit is principally conceived to give an opportunity to a person to update his/her knowledge.
 It is expected to meet primarily the needs of casual students (not enrolled for a degree).
 No degree of the Institute can be acquired by merely taking courses on audit or having once taken some courses on audit, offering these courses for credit whenever permissible in these regulations like advanced standing etc. In this connection definition of the word "cleared" given in clause 1.15 will not encompass a grade received for a course registered on audit.

 There are certain courses amongst the offering of the Institute which are neither part of a programme nor are available through electives.
-Any student who wishes to take such courses can take them only on audit basis and also on payment of additional fees.
-A person who has taken a course on audit cannot, even with a 'Satisfactory' grade, automatically claim acceptance of that course for the fulfillment of requirements of any programme current or future.
-As and when such a person seeks admission to any degree in the Institute, if that course happens to be a required course in the new programme, He/she will be required to do another course in lieu of the same as identified by Dean Instruction, except as specifically provided otherwise in clause 8.09.
+Any student who wishes to take such courses can take them only on audit basis and also on payment of additional admission to any degree in the Institute, if that course happens to be a required course in the new programme, he/she will be required to do another course in lieu of the same as identified by Dean AUGS/AGSR, except as specifically provided otherwise in Clause 8.09.